 We recently introduced a two-player "race" version of Plates Across America™.
-This also required us to add a number of other features, all centered around solving the problem of how to find race opponents.
-In our previous blog post, we explained the matching process when you choose to "Race Anyone" and in this article we describe what we had to consider when you want you to pick a specific opponent.
+To do this we needed to add a number of other features to solve the problem of how to find race opponents.
+In our previous blog post, we explained the matching process when you choose to "Race Anyone" and in this article we describe what we considered when you want you to pick a specific opponent.

 - How do players find the opponents they want to race?